-Here at :Different, reporting maintenance issues is made a breeze with our owners app and tenants app, where issues can be reported and seen too quickly while being able to track the status of the repair at the same time.
+Here at :Different, reporting maintenance issues is made a breeze with our Owner App and Tenant App, where issues can be reported and seen too quickly while being able to track the status of the repair at the same time.

 Better yet, 90% of messages are answered within 12 hours, giving both landlords and tenants constant peace of mind.